Major League Rugby

-Major League Rugby (MLR) is an autonomous semi-professional rugby union competition for privately owned, for-profit franchise clubs in North America.
-In the 2022 season it was contested by thirteen teams: twelve from the United States and one from Canada.
+Major League Rugby (MLR) is a professional rugby union competition in the United States.
+The league comprises 6 teams.
 While operating outside of the governance and oversight of the national governing body, the league is officially sanctioned by USA Rugby—a member union of Rugby Americas North (RAN)—and is consequently part of World Rugby.
-The league was founded in 2017 and is headquartered in Dallas, Texas.

-MLR began its first season in 2018 with seven teams.
-The league has since expanded several times - the 2022 season was marked by the disqualification, and subsequent departure, of two teams from the Western Conference, LA Giltinis and Austin Gilgronis.
-This setback was offset with the announcement of a new franchise in Chicago, starting 2023, opening the competition to the Midwestern United States for the first time and bringing the circuit back to twelve teams.
+MLR was founded in 2017 and is headquartered in Dallas, Texas.
+The league began its first season in 2018 with seven teams.
+MLR has since expanded, reaching an all-time high of thirteen teams in the 2022 season, including one team in Canada.
+Twelve teams competed in the 2024 season.

-Major League Rugby implemented its first collegiate MLR Draft in 2020.
-Also in 2020, Major League Rugby teams started forming youth academies.
+In 2020, Major League Rugby implemented its first collegiate MLR Draft in 2020 and its teams began forming youth academies.

 History

 Founding

 In September 2016, with at least five amateur rugby union clubs across the United States discussing a possible professional league, Dean Howes, who had previously been an executive with Major League Soccer's Real Salt Lake and the St. Louis Blues of the National Hockey League, stepped in as senior strategic advisor for Rugby Utah in an attempt to provide a pathway for expanding professional rugby stateside.

 By February 2017, a total of nine amateur rugby union organizations including the Austin Huns, Dallas Griffins, Glendale Raptors, Houston Strikers, Kansas City Blues, Minneapolis, New Orleans RFC, Rugby Utah and the Seattle Saracens, announced their intentions to form a professional league to begin play the following year.